 The naturalist also participates in our weekly overnight including set up, a hike for guests at the site, and tear down once the overnight guests leave for the ranch the next morning.

 The children's counselor is responsible for supervision and entertainment of our younger guests.
-Most "kid time" is spent with kids under the age of six because these kids are not old enough to participate in our riding program or to attend our naturalist activities unaccompanied.
-We've developed a list of age-appropriate activities to draw from including pony rides, attending naturalist activities with your young guests, hikes, outdoor and indoor games and crafts, swimming, etc.
+Kids under the age of six are not old enough to participate in our riding program or to attend our naturalist activities unaccompanied.
+We've developed a list of age-appropriate activities to draw from including pony rides, attending naturalist activities with your young guests, hikes, outdoor and indoor games and crafts, swimming, etc. The children's counselor supervises activities for older kids as well such as tubing down the river, tug-of-war, game night, and taking old-time photos for all of our guests.

 The children’s counselor often has time when no activities are scheduled with kids.
 It’s common to have weeks where we don't have any young people to supervise.
 During these periods you, along with the naturalist, will be responsible for mowing lawns, weeding gardens, daily watering, filling bird feeders, stocking the wood pile, general grounds work and maintenance projects.
 You may also be called upon to pick up guests from the airport or help out in other positions as necessary.

 General housekeeping including vacuuming, cleaning bathrooms, dusting, laundry, and ironing will also be part of this position.
 This position requires someone who is very comfortable with flexible hours and schedule changes.
-The au pair will work approximately forty to fifty hours over a six-day work week, and will need to be able to work for the period June 3, 2013 through August 24, 2013.
+The au pair will work approximately forty to fifty hours over a six-day work week, and will need to be able to work for the period May 29th, 2014 through August 29th, 2014.
+(End date may be a week earlier.)

 Many browsers will give you the option to "open" or "save" the file.
 We have been told that it your best chance for success is to save the file to your computer and then open it with your word processor.
 Opening it directly can result in problems if your computer is not properly configured.